-A host of short stories, mixed genres and lengths.
+Short stories, mixed genres and lengths.

 He watched as his train pulled out of the station, the rain filming over his window, forcing his world underwater.
 He felt he was leaving, but also that his was going nowhere….

 They jostled onto the train that had arrived with a clankering commotion at the station.
 The vaulted tiled ceiling of the underground station swirled with the sound of metal, tannoy announcements and tourist hubbub…

 How long had she been driving?
 The sky above her was threatening the night, while bullet lights of passing cars pierced her eyes.
-She had left that morning, surprised by so many things that were happening, but no longer surprised by being surprised….
+She had left that morning, surprised by so many things that were happening….

 Stepping into the church after so many years made him hesitant at first.
 He lingered in the doorway like an uninvited guest, hovering on the threshold.
 Some tourists excused themselves in broken English as they brushed passed him….

 Twenty five of them, she’d counted as they’d sung Happy Birthday in the small restaurant that they insisted was her favourite.
 The other candle must have dropped off somewhere, or the staff at establishment had been given false information….

 The fireflies will take you there.’She heard the voice, strong and determined through the muddling noise of her day.
 It had traveled with her since she’d left her house that morning, echoes on the wind and fingers on the back of her neck….